cbor-wg/CBORbis/j.md

 The non-finite floating-point numbers Infinity, -Infinity, and NaN are written exactly as in this sentence (this is also a way they can be written in JavaScript, although JSON does not allow them).
-A tagged item is written as an integer number for the tag, followed by the item in parentheses; for instance, an RFC 3339 (ISO 8601) date could be notated as:
+A tagged item is written as an integer number for the tag followed by the item in parentheses; for instance, an RFC 3339 (ISO 8601) date could be notated as: